Horizons for Homeless Children: Family Partnerships program

-The Family Partnerships Program provides "Family Advocates" which assist parents with transitioning out of homelessness and leaving the shelter system.
+The Family Partnerships Program provides "Family Advocates" who assist parents with transitioning out of homelessness and leaving the shelter system.
 The program also provides classes in financial literacy and parenting.

 Partners and funders

 Horizons for Homeless Children is funded by the federal and Massachusetts state government, as well as private and corporate donors.
 In the past, the organization has received funding from the federal government for emergency childcare support for families experiencing homelessness in Boston.

 Horizons for Homeless Children partners with many organizations.
 These partners include the DevTech Research Group at Boston College which provides curriculum and support for early coding and robotics for children.
 The organization's engineering programming is also supported by the Museum of Science.

 The organization also works with Boston Public Schools through their Universal Pre-K program to assist with Kindergarten placements.

 In 2023, the organization partnered with Cradles to Crayons and Neighborhood Villages to provide children in shelters with winter coats, hats, gloves, diapers, books, school supplies, and play kits.